Skip to main content

 Collective agreements negotiated between an employer and its employees (often through a union), approved by the Fair Work Commission.
 Cover around 35 percent of employees, mostly in manufacturing, mining, healthcare and the public sector.

-What is 3.
+What are 3.
 Individual common-law contracts?

 Show answer